+- Shibata et al. Nature Communications 2021

-- \ Murakoshi et al. Scientific Reports 2019
+- Murakoshi et al. Scientific Reports 2019

-- \ Saneyoshi et al. Neuron 2019
+- Saneyoshi et al. Neuron 2019

-- \ Chen Xi et al. eLife 2018
+- Chen Xi et al. eLife 2018

-- \ Murakoshi et al. Neuron 2017
+- Murakoshi et al. Neuron 2017

-- \ Hedrick et al. Nature 2016
+- Hedrick et al. Nature 2016

+- Murakoshi et al. Nature 2011

 Figure 1.
 Two-photon excitation is the phenomenon that two photons of half energy than needed for one photon excitation can excite a fluorescent molecule.
 The advantages of 2-photon excitation are 1) Because infrared light is used for excitation, it minimizes excitation-light scattering in the tissue 2) Because 2-photon excitation happens only at the focal point of an objective lens, the background signal is strongly suppressed.
 These effects enable us to image cells and subcellular structures in deep tissue with high spatial resolution.
 Recently, the combination of 2-photon excitation and fluorescence lifetime imaging method enabled us to image the protein-protein interaction or structural change of protein in deep tissue such as brain slice.
 The fluorescence lifetime is measured by counting the arrival time of signal photon at the detector upon a laser pulse.
 After making histogram of lifetimes at each pixel by repeating this measurement, the pixel-by-pixel lifetime image is constructed in a pseudocolor format.